NeTEx

 • Format: Proprietary, binary or text-based format used internally in HaCon’s HAFAS system.

-Detailed information on HRDF in the HRDF Cookbook.
+Detailed information on HRDF in HRDF cookbook.

 Technical Description